 Lisa Daftari is an award-winning journalist with expertise in the Middle East and counterterrorism.
-She regularly appears on television and radio with commentary and analysis on vital developments in the region.
-Currently, she is an on-air Fox News Contributor.
-She has been featured on CBS, NBC, PBS, the Washington Post, NPR, ABC, Voice of America, and others.
+She regularly appears on television and radio with commentary and analysis on foreign affairs and exclusive reporting on vital developments in the region.
+Currently, she is an on-air Fox News political analyst and has previously been featured on CBS, NBC, PBS, the Washington Post, NPR, ABC, Voice of America, and others.
 Lisa has been interviewed in Spanish, English and Persian.

-Lisa completed her undergraduate degree in Middle East studies, Spanish and vocal performance at Rutgers University with the highest of accolades.
+Lisa completed her undergraduate degree in Middle East studies, Spanish and music (vocal performance) at Rutgers University with the highest of accolades.

 In 2013, the Washington Times named Lisa one of the 30 Hottest Women in Politics.